MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-a-factbox-to-page.md

 ```

 > [!TIP]
-> When used on Lists, Factboxes can be used to show information about the entire list, or more contextually about the user’s current selection; the currently selected rows.
+> When used on Lists, FactBoxes can be used to show information about the entire list, or more contextually about the user’s current selection; the currently selected rows.
 You can control the filter which gets passed to the FactBox that determines its contextual contents.

 > [!NOTE]
 > The `systempart` keyword also includes an `Outlook` value, for example, `systempart(Outlook; Outlook)`.
 This value is only supported by the [!INCLUDE[nav_windows_md](../developer/includes/nav_windows_md.md)] (which has been deprecated after [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Spring 2019).
-This value is ignored in the [nav_web_md](../developer/includes/nav_web_md.md)].
+This value is ignored in the [!INCLUDE[nav_web_md](../developer/includes/nav_web_md.md)].

 ## Filtering data that is displayed on a page in a FactBox